GuidoBR/GuidoPercu.dev/content/library/book-review-noise-a-flaw-in-human-judgment.md

 > Measurement, in everyday life as in science, is the act of using an instrument to assign a value on a scale to an object or event.
 You measure the length of a carpet in inches, using a tape measure.
 You measure the temperature in degrees Fahrenheit or Celsius by consulting a thermometer.
 The act of making a judgment is similar.
 When judges determine the appropriate prison term for a crime, they assign a value on a scale.
 So do underwriters when they set a dollar value to insure a risk, or doctors when they make a diagnosis.
 (The scale need not be numerical: “guilty beyond a reasonable doubt,” “advanced melanoma,” and “surgery is recommended” are judgments, too.) **Judgment can therefore be described as measurement in which the instrument is a human mind.**

-Ten years after "[Thinking Fast and Slow](https://amzn.to/3ztD15o)", Daniel Kahneman writes another great book about human judgment and decision making.
-On “[Noise: A Flaw in Human Judgment](https://amzn.to/3ztD15o)” Kahneman (with Cass Sunstein and Olivier Sibony) focuses on how we make noisy decisions in our daily life and in our professional environments.
+Ten years after "[Thinking Fast and Slow](https://amzn.to/3ztD15o)", Daniel Kahneman writes another great book about human judgment and decision making. “[Noise: A Flaw in Human Judgment](https://amzn.to/3ztD15o)” Together with Cass Sunstein and Olivier Sibony, Kahneman now focuses on how we make noisy decisions in our daily life and in our professional environments.

 > Noise is variability in judgments that should be identical.

 The authors define Noise as “the unwanted variability of judgments” where bias are systematic errors in the same direction.
-Today we’re very focused on eliminating or at least reducing bias and the book argues that noise is just as important a matter to focus on.
+Nowadays we’re very focused on eliminating or at least reducing bias and the book argues that noise is just as important a matter to focus on.

-The book is full of examples of fields where there are noisy decisions, including medicine, justice, business and surprisingly (at least for me) fingerprint analysis.
+The book is full of examples of noisy decisions in many different fields, including medicine, justice, business and surprisingly (at least for me) fingerprint analysis.

 {{< rawhtml >}}

 <figure>
   <p><a href="https://freakonomics.com/podcast/pima-daniel-kahneman/"><img src="/images/kahneman-people-i-mostly-admire.png" alt="Why Our Judgment is Flawed — and What to Do About It (People I (Mostly) Admire Ep.
 27"></a>
   <figcaption>Podcast interview with Daniel Kahneman: <a href="https://freakonomics.com/podcast/pima-daniel-kahneman/">Why Our Judgment is Flawed — and What to Do About It (People I (Mostly) Admire Ep.
 27)</a></figcaption>